Engin-Boot/visit-case-s1b11/README.md

 To simulate different patterns of footfalls, the Sender reads a CSV file as input.

+- Sender validates the footfall entries and removes invalid entries if any
+- It prints the valid footfall entries to the console in the format id, hour, minute, second, day, date, month, year

 The Receiver writes aggregates into another CSV file, which a spreadsheet app can load for further processing.